paulozip/aeronautic-occurrences/README.md

 Aircraft.csv: CSV file containing information about aircrafts envolved in registered occurrence.
 Here you will find the following type of data: Aircraft Model, Aircraft Type, Manufacturer, Fatalities, and so on.

 # Questions to answer
-<li>What are the major occurrence causes and, eventually, airplane falling?</li>
+1. What are the major occurrence causes and, eventually, airplane falling?
-<li>How it has progressed in the last years?
-Was there fewer or more occurrences?</li>
+2. How it has progressed in the last years?
+Was there fewer or more occurrences?
-<li>Which states did register more occurrences?</li>
+3. Which states did register more occurrences?
-<li>What kind of aircraft has shown more problems?
-Airplanes, jets, gliders?</li>
+4. What kind of aircraft has shown more problems?
+Airplanes, jets, gliders?
-<li>What are the manufacturers that has shown more faults?</li>
+5. What are the manufacturers that has shown more faults?
-<li>Is more likely the aircraft fail during the takeoff or during the landing?
-Is the cruise phase a risk moment?</li>
+6. Is more likely the aircraft fail during the takeoff or during the landing?
+Is the cruise phase a risk moment?
-<li>Do regular trips have more occurrences than chartered flights?</li>
+7. Do regular trips have more occurrences than chartered flights?
-<li>How many fatalities have we registered in the last 10 years?</li>
+8. How many fatalities have we registered in the last 10 years?

+# Requirements

+<li>Python 3.5</li>
+<li>Pandas</li>
+<li>Matplotlib</li>
+<li>Random</li>

+You can use pip to install each one of these libraries.